HR-DataLab-Healthcare/RESEARCH_SUPPORT/PROJECTS/Generative_Agent_based_Data-Synthesis/Readme.md

  ```

-  Shown is the prosessing needed for transforming raw PDF documents into a structured Markdown format.
+  Shown is the flow used for transforming raw PDF documents into a structured Markdown format.
 This conversion makes the textual content more amenable to subsequent processing, such as pseudonymization and analysis.
 The process leverages an AI model for intelligent structuring of the extracted text.

   * **Purpose:**
     *   To systematically extract all readable text content from a collection of PDF files and then convert this raw text into well-structured Markdown.